William Halsey Jr.: Halsey's Typhoon

 After the Leyte Gulf engagement, December found the Third Fleet confronted with another powerful enemy in the form of Typhoon Cobra, which was dubbed "Halsey's Typhoon" by many.

 While conducting operations off the Philippines, the fleet had to discontinue refueling due to a Pacific storm.
 Rather than move Third Fleet away, Halsey chose to remain on station for another day.
 In fairness, he received conflicting information from Pearl Harbor and his own staff.
 The Hawaiian weathermen predicted a northerly path for the storm, which would have cleared Task Force 38 by some 200 mi.
 Eventually his own staff provided a prediction regarding the direction of the storm that was far closer to the mark with a westerly direction.

 However, Halsey played the odds, declining to cancel planned operations and requiring the ships of Third Fleet to hold formation.
 On the evening of 17 December, Third Fleet was unable to land its combat air patrol due to the pitching and rolling decks of the carriers.
 All the aircraft were ditched in the ocean and lost, but the pilots were all saved by accompanying destroyers.
-By 10:00 a.m. the next morning the barometer on the flagship was noted to be dropping precipitously.
+By 10:00 a.m. the next morning the barometer on the flagship was noted to be dropping precipitately.
 With increasingly heavy seas the fleet still attempted to maintain stations.
 The threat was greatest to the fleet's destroyers, which did not have the fuel reserves of the larger ships and were running dangerously low.
 Finally, at 11:49 am, Halsey issued the order for the ships of the fleet to take the most comfortable course available to them.
 Many of the smaller ships had already been forced to do so.